Chinese Sign Language: History

-Schools, workshops and farms for the Deaf in diverse locations are the main ways that CSL has been able to spread in China so well.
+Schools, workshops and farms for the deaf in diverse locations are the main ways that CSL has been able to spread in China so well.
 Other deaf people who are not connected to these gathering places tend to use sets of gestures developed in their own homes, known as home sign.

 The Chinese National Association of the Deaf was created by deaf people mostly from the United States in 1992.
 The main reason for the creation of the organization was to raise the quality of living for the deaf, which was behind the quality of living standards provided for other disabled persons.
-Their main goals are to improve the welfare of the deaf, encourage education about the Deaf and Chinese Sign Language, and promote the needs of the Deaf community in China.
+Their main goals are to improve the welfare of the deaf, encourage education about the deaf and Chinese Sign Language, and promote the needs of the deaf community in China.

 Classification

 There are two main dialects of Chinese Sign Language: Southern CSL (centered on Shanghai and influenced by French Sign Language) and Northern CSL (coming out of the Chefoo School of Deaf and influenced by American Sign Language (ASL)).
 Northern CSL has the greater influence from Chinese, with for example character puns.
 Hong Kong Sign Language derives from the southern dialect, but by now is a separate language.
-The Shanghai dialect is found in Malaysia and Taiwan, but Chinese Sign Language is unrelated to Taiwanese Sign Language (which is part of the Japanese family), Malaysian Sign Language (of the French family), or to Tibetan Sign Language (isolate).
+The Shanghai dialect is found in Malaysia and Taiwan, but Chinese Sign Language is not genetically related to Taiwan Sign Language (which is part of the Japanese family), Malaysian Sign Language (of the French family), or to Tibetan Sign Language (isolate).

 CSL shares morphology for forming negative clauses with British Sign Language; it may be that this is due to historical contact with the British in Shanghai.
 A feature of both CSL and British Sign Language is the use in many related signs of the thumb for a positive meaning and of the pinkie for a negative meaning, such as don't know.

 Structure

 Like most other sign languages, Chinese Sign Language is mostly conveyed through shapes and motions joined with facial expressions.
 CSL has at its disposal an alphabetic spelling system similar to pinyin.
+This was officially adopted in December 1963 as the 'Chinese Fingerspelling Scheme' (汉语手指字母方案 (漢語手指字母方案, Hànyǔ Shǒuzhǐ Zìmǔ Fāng'àn)).
+It is a one-handed manual alphabet, most similar to languages in the Francosign family such as the French and American manual alphabets.
+A key feature of the fingerspelling is the treatment of pinyin ZH, CH, SH and NG as single fingerspelling signs, rather than sequences of two letter signs, as would be expected from the pinyin; this reflects the phonemic status of these oral sounds in Standard Chinese phonology.

 The Chinese culture and language heavily influence signs in CSL.
-For example, there is no generic word for brother in CSL, only two distinct signs, one for "older brother" and one for "younger brother".
+For example, there is no generic word for "brother" in CSL, only two distinct signs, one for "older brother" and one for "younger brother".
 This parallels Chinese, which also specifies "older brother" or "younger brother" rather than simply "brother".
 Similarly, the sign for "eat" incorporates a pictorial representation for chopsticks instead of using the hand as in ASL.